mseminatore/cblas/README.md

 Linear Algebra Subprograms) library standard.
 You can find the documentation and reference implementations [here](https://www.netlib.org/blas/).

-The library is built and tested on Windows (MSVC and Clang), MacOS (Clang), and Ubuntu Linux (gcc).
+The library is built and tested on a wide range of platform and OS combinations including Windows (MSVC and Clang), MacOS (Clang), Ubuntu Linux (gcc), and Raspbian OS (gcc).

 The library supports SIMD and multi-threading for performance.
 However, not all functions have been optimized to take advantage of these features.
 The primary focus for SIMD and Multi-threading work will be on the level-3 functions, followed by level-2, etc.